Parramatta Female Factory and Institutions Precinct: Cumberland Hospital site

-The complex contains a rare and substantially intact, 1860s–1920s major public (designed) landscape with a large and remarkable diverse plant collection including particularly notable collections of mature palms, conifers and Australian rainforest trees.
+The complex contains a rare and substantially intact, 1860s–1920s major public (designed) landscape with a large and diverse plant collection including collections of mature palms, conifers and Australian rainforest trees.

-The complex sits in generous grounds which are both carefully designed, laid out and richly planted with ornamental species, both native and exotic, some representative and some rare.
-The palette of plants reflects those both in fashion and distributed by Charles Moore, Director of the Botanic Gardens Sydney (1848–96), via the State Nursery at Campbelltown in the 19th century.
-The range of shrubs and climbers also reflects the richness and variety of 19th and early 20th century garden design and array.
+The New South Wales State Heritage Register describes the garden design, the complex and the plants as "containing generous grounds which are both carefully designed, laid out and richly planted with ornamental species, both native and exotic, some representative and some rare.The palette of plants reflects those both in fashion and distributed by Charles Moore, Director of the Botanic Gardens Sydney (1848–96), via the State Nursery at Campbelltown in the 19th century.
+The range of shrubs and climbers also reflects the richness and variety of 19th and early 20th century garden design and array".

-There are 5 large specimens of Canary Island pine trees (Pinus canariensis) on the Riverside Drive lawn that were c.40m tall in 1991.
-There is a rich array of conifers, such as Canary Island pines, more-rarely seen Indian chir pines (Pinus roxburghii), NSW and Qld. rainforest plants such as firewheel trees (Stenocarpus sinuatus), (some rainforest conifers such as Bunya (Araucaria bidwillii) and hoop pines (Araucaria cunninghamii), as well as South Pacific Island conifers, e.g. Norfolk Island pines (Araucaria heterophylla) and Cook's pine (Araucaria columnaris) grace the grounds.
+There are five large specimens of Canary Island pine trees (Pinus canariensis) on the Riverside Drive lawn that were c.40m tall in 1991.
+There is a rich array of conifers, such as Canary Island pines, more-rarely seen Indian chir pines (Pinus roxburghii), NSW and Qld rainforest plants such as firewheel trees (Stenocarpus sinuatus); some rainforest conifers such as bunya (Araucaria bidwillii) and hoop pines (Araucaria cunninghamii), as well as South Pacific Island conifers, e.g. Norfolk Island pines (Araucaria heterophylla) and Cook's pine (Araucaria columnaris) grace the grounds.
 Rainforest fig trees such as Hill's fig (Ficus microcarpa var.
 Hillii), Port Jackson or rusty fig (Ficus rubiginosa) and Moreton Bay fig (Ficus macrophylla) are notable.
-Rarities such as the endangered Chilean wine palm (Jubaea chilensis) of which there are five on site and pony tail palm (Nolina sp.) occur along with less-rare palms such as the uncommon jelly palm (Butia capitata), more commonly-met Californian desert fan palms (Washingtonia robusta) and locally native cabbage tree palm (Livistona australis).
+Rarities such as the endangered Chilean wine palm (Jubaea chilensis), of which there are five on site, and pony tail palm (Nolina sp.) occur along with less-rare palms such as the uncommon jelly palm (Butia capitata), more commonly-met Californian desert fan palms (Washingtonia robusta) and locally native cabbage tree palm (Livistona australis).
 New Zealand cabbage tree (Cordyline australis) grows outside the Main Administration building's portico on the site's north-western edge.

 Two large lawn areas form the heart of the site and its northern part, formerly the timber Male Wards (demolished except for the large Kitchen Block) and later chapel.

 Norma Parker Centre site

 The main building is a three storey stone building designed by Henry Ginn in the late nineteenth century additions were made to this building and a series of wings and walkways added to the rear forming enclosed informal courtyards.
 The building are enclosed by brick walls and stone and iron picket fence.

 The Norma Parker Centre consisted of three separate accommodation areas: Winmill Cottage, Morgan House, and a section located above the facility's offices for women on Work Release.

-There are significant plantings, particularly mature trees such as Norfolk Island pine (Araucaria excelsa), Bunya pine (Araucaria bidwillii), jacaranda (Jacaranda mimosifolia), fiddlewood (Citharexylon quadrangulare) and others, including shrubs.
+There are significant plantings, particularly mature trees such as Norfolk Island pine (Araucaria excelsa), bunya pine (Araucaria bidwillii), jacaranda (Jacaranda mimosifolia), fiddlewood (Citharexylon quadrangulare) and others, including shrubs.